 PocketLLM is a private on-device AI app built for iPhone and Mac.
 It's the only one of these three that treats mobile as a first-class platform rather than an afterthought.
 Models are converted to Core ML or a llama.cpp-compatible format, downloaded through the app, and run entirely on-device with no telemetry, no accounts, and no cloud fallback.

-Setup: Install the app, pick a model from the built-in catalog, tap Download, start chatting.
-Total time: 2-4 minutes on Wi-Fi.
+Setup (at launch): Install the app, pick a model from the built-in catalog, tap Download, start chatting — an expected 2-4 minutes on Wi-Fi.
 No terminal, no account, no email.
+PocketLLM isn't out yet; join the launch list to be notified.

 Strengths: First-class iPhone support.
 Zero telemetry — nothing leaves the device.
 Integrated with Core ML for optimal Apple Silicon performance.
 Handles model conversion and quantization automatically so you never see a GGUF filename unless you want to.
 Privacy posture matches or exceeds anything else on this list.